-This report is organized to address the requirements in the Permit and match the layout of the 2022 SWMP.
+This report documents the City's effort during the reporting period May 1, 2023 through April 30, 2024.
 For each of the nine minimum control measures (MCMs) required in the Permit, relevant Best Management Practices (BMPs) are provided with a list of measurable goals, a self-evaluation of compliance status, a summary of implementation activities, assessment of BMP effectiveness, plans for the next reporting period, as well as a summary of monitoring results, where applicable.